 5.)
 Whisper Reading.
 When I have students in small groups, I will sometimes sit or stand behind a student and whisper read into their ear what they are reading at the same time aloud.
 This provides a “model” of sorts for students to guide them as they read.
 It’s very similar to reading with a reading tape or program.

 6.)
 Partner Reading.
 Sometimes having students partner up and read together at the same time is very beneficial and a great way for students to practice their fluency.
-I have used students who are are on different levels but close.
+I have used students who are on different levels but close.
 However, I would not suggest using students who are many levels apart, as that will just lead to frustration.

 7.)
 Timed Reading.
 Provide students with practice passages that they can use to partner up with someone and time themselves.
-There are many different practice passages on TpT and Reading A-Z. Do something similar to Super Speed 1000 or 6-Minute Solution, where students practice reading and each time try to move just a bit further down the page.
+There are many different practice passages on TpT and Reading A-Z. Do something similar to Super Speed 1000 or 6-Minute Solution, where students practice reading and each time tries to move just a bit further down the page.

 8.)
 Read Often!
 Students need to read as much as possible.
 One way to build fluency is to provide them with books on their level or just below so that they can practice reading more automatically.
 When the books are too hard, students spend more time on decoding and word attack than on trying to understand the book.
 Provide multiple opportunities for students to be reading and reading that book repeatedly!